Christiaan Huygens: Systema Saturnium

 In 1655, Huygens discovered the first of Saturn's moons, Titan, and observed and sketched the Orion Nebula using a refracting telescope with a 43x magnification of his own design.
 Huygens succeeded in subdividing the nebula into different stars (the brighter interior now bears the name of the Huygenian region in his honour), and discovered several interstellar nebulae and some double stars.
-He was also the first to propose that the appearance of Saturn, which have baffled astronomers, was due to "a thin, flat ring, nowhere touching, and inclined to the ecliptic”.
+He was also the first to propose that the appearance of Saturn, which had baffled astronomers, was due to "a thin, flat ring, nowhere touching, and inclined to the ecliptic”.

 More than three years later, in 1659, Huygens published his theory and findings in Systema Saturnium.
 It is considered the most important work on telescopic astronomy since Galileo's Sidereus Nuncius fifty years earlier.
 Much more than a report on Saturn, Huygens provided measurements for the relative distances of the planets from the Sun, introduced the concept of the micrometer, and showed a method to measure angular diameters of planets, which finally allowed the telescope to be used as an instrument to measure (rather than just sighting) astronomical objects.
 He was also the first to question the authority of Galileo in telescopic matters, a sentiment that was to be common in the years following its publication.

 In the same year, Huygens was able to observe Syrtis Major, a volcanic plain on Mars.
 He used repeated observations of the movement of this feature over the course of a number of days to estimate the length of day on Mars, which he did quite accurately to 24 1/2 hours.
 This figure is only a few minutes off of the actual length of the Martian day of 24 hours, 37 minutes.

 Planetarium

 At the instigation of Jean-Baptiste Colbert, Huygens undertook the task of constructing a mechanical planetarium that could display all the planets and their moons then known circling around the Sun.
 Huygens completed his design in 1680 and had his clockmaker Johannes van Ceulen built it the following year.
-However, Colbert passed away in the interim and Huygens never got to deliver his planetarium to the French Academy of Sciences as the new minister, François-Michel le Tellier, decided not to renew Huygens's contract.
+However, Colbert died in the interim and Huygens never got to deliver his planetarium to the French Academy of Sciences as the new minister, François-Michel le Tellier, decided not to renew Huygens's contract.

 In his design, Huygens made an ingenious use of continued fractions to find the best rational approximations by which he could choose the gears with the correct number of teeth.
 The ratio between two gears determined the orbital periods of two planets.
 To move the planets around the Sun, Huygens used a clock-mechanism that could go forwards and backwards in time.
 Huygens claimed his planetarium was more accurate that a similar device constructed by Ole Rømer around the same time, but his planetarium design was not published until after his death in the Opuscula Posthuma (1703).